KxSystems/docs/docs/basics/application.md

 ## Application

-To _apply a map_ means
+To _apply an iterable_ means

 -  to evaluate a function on its arguments
--  to select items from a list
+-  to select items from a list or dictionary

-There are several ways to apply a map.
+There are several ways to do it.

-All maps can be applied using either bracket notation or the [Apply](/ref/apply) operator.
+All iterables can be applied using either bracket notation or the [Apply](/ref/apply) operator.

 Functions can also be applied prefix, infix, postfix, or using the [Apply At](/ref/apply/#apply-at) operator.